Does Empathy Have A Dark Side?

 People imagine that empathy can help resolve tensions in cases of conflict, but very often empathy is exactly that thing that leads to the extremes, that polarizes people even more.

 It can happen this way, be it a family feud or something that escalates to a civil war.
 Humans are very quick to take sides.
 And when you take one side, you take the perspective of that side.
-You can see the painful parts of that perspective, and empathize with them and that empathy can fuel seeing the other side as darker and darker or more dubious.
+You can see the painful parts of that perspective and empathize with them, and that empathy can fuel seeing the other side as darker and darker or more dubious.

 One example of this comes from Northern Ireland, which has a long history of conflict.
 In the early 2000s school administrators there tried to resolve the conflict between the Catholic and Protestant youth by bringing empathy into the curriculum.